cinch-project/docs/cinch/concepts/dsn.md

 2. simplicity - all values can be represented in a single string
 3. large library support - internally cinch uses `GuzzleHttp\Psr7\Uri`

-## DSN Parameters
+## DSN Options
-All DSNs support parameters, which are encoded within the URI query.
-The below table lists parameters available to all data sources.
-These are all optional.
+All DSNs support options, which are encoded as URI query parameters.
+The below table lists the available options for all data sources.

 | name            | default | description                                |
 |-----------------|---------|--------------------------------------------|